 Some of the features described in the next sections switch the remote computers to a different mode.
 You can exit the respective mode by activating monitoring mode again.

 You can use the demonstration mode (demo mode) to start a presentation.
-In this mode, the content of your or a student’s screen is broadcasted to all remote computers and displayed in real time.
+In this mode, the content of your or a student’s screen is broadcasted to all computers and displayed in real time.
 You can choose between a full screen and a window demo.

-During a full screen demo your screen content will be displayed in full screen.
+During a full screen demo your screen content will be displayed in full screen on the remote computers.
 Logged-in users cannot use their computers for other tasks in this mode because all input devices are locked.
 In this way you will gain the full attention of your students.

 By contrast, a window demo allows users to switch between the demo window and their own applications.
 For example, course participants can arrange the windows side by side and try out the demonstrated steps themselves in parallel.
 The input devices are therefore not locked in this mode.

 In order to start a full screen or window demo, you just have to press the Fullscreen demo or Window demo button:

 If you want to leave the demonstration mode again, simply press the button again or click on the Monitoring button to switch back to monitoring mode globally.
 The context menu can also be used to stop the demonstration mode on individual computers.

 Another way to draw students’ attention is to use the screen lock feature.
 As during a full-screen demonstration, all input devices on the students’ computers are locked.
-The computers can then no longer be used.
-In addition, a blocking image is displayed to prevent distractions caused by open applications.
+The computers can then no longer be used by the students.
+In addition, a lock symbol is displayed to prevent distractions caused by open applications.

 Press the Lock button to lock all displayed computers: